vinayking01/React/lecture2( jsx , rendering element in dom, etc)/README.md

             );
             }
         ```

+5. ### Import Export
+    A.
+    Default Export - A file can have only one default export.
+    Default Import - When importing that default export you can use any name.

+    ### Syntax
+    ```
+    export default NetflixSeries;
+    import Series from '/AppComponent/NetflixSeries' or import NetflixSeries from '/AppComponent/NetflixSeries'
+    ```
+    B. Named Export - Name should be of same name of component you are exporting . one more advantage is it Can have multiple named export .
+    ### Syntax
+    ```
+    "Home.js"
+    export const NetflixSeries;
+    export const Footer;

+    "App.js"
+    import {NetflixSeries, Footer} from '/AppComponent/NetflixSeries'
+    ```

+    C. Default & Named export import - whenever you export both named and default , it should be import in their manner.

+### Looping in React jsx
+    We don't have for loops in JSSX , so we have to use .map() methods for arrays looping.

 ## Imp Key Differences of JSX vs JS
 - Use className instead of class for specifying CSS classes in JSX.